SamuelM333/samuelmurillo.xyz/source/_posts/AWS-Chalice-Terraform.md

 │ A default (non-aliased) provider configuration for "aws" was already given at chalice.tf.json:122,12-13.
 If multiple configurations are required, set the "alias" argument for alternative configurations.
 ```

-If we peek at the auto-generated Terraform code at `chalice.tf.json`, looking for the provider key, we see a simple AWS provider definition with a version constraint.
+If we peek at the auto-generated Terraform code at `chalice.tf.json`, looking for the provider key, we see a simple AWS provider definition with just a version constraint.
 ```json
 {
   ...